core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 An endpoint may be a member of multiple CoAP groups by subscribing to multiple IP multicast groups and/or listening on multiple UDP ports.
 Group membership(s) of an endpoint may dynamically change over time.
 A device sending a CoAP group message to a CoAP group is not necessarily itself a member of this CoAP group: it is a member only if it also has a CoAP endpoint listening on the group's associated IP multicast address and UDP port.

 A CoAP group is identified by information encoded within a group URI.
-Further details on identifying an application group are provided in {{sec-groupnaming-coap}}.
+Further details on identifying a CoAP group are provided in {{sec-groupnaming-coap}}.

 ### Application Group ## {#sec-groupdef-applicationgroup}
 An application group is a set of CoAP server endpoints that share a common set of CoAP resources.
 That is, an application group has relevance at the application level, for example an application group could denote all lights in an office room or all sensors in a hallway.